Skip to main content

 A survey from the Roman era to the present with emphasis on the post-medieval period.
 Topics include the emergence of a unified state, dynastic rivalries, the economy, overseas expansion and empire, constitutional development, the 'New State' of Salazar, the revolution of 1974, and post-revolutionary Portugal.

-Seminars will be offered variously in topics in European History.
+Seminars will be offered variously in topics in non-European World History.
 The writing of a substantial paper will be required.
 Content will vary with instructor; may be repeated with change of content.
-Cross-listed for JST and WMS when the content is appropriate.

 Research